Submission deadline: August 31, 2025 11:59 PM ET

 ki

-- There's no limit on submissions — we’ll score your best one before the deadline
+- There's no limit on number of submissions — we’ll keep your best one out of those submitted before the deadline

 - Winners receive a special trophy from the FlyWire team at Pricneton University, and an optional invitation to present (see past winner presentations: 1, 2, 3)